 - Leave room in between the muffins in the muffin tin itself.
 That might mean using more than one muffin tin to bake with.
 This gives the muffins some room to rise up higher and fluffier when they bake.

 - USE A SCALE!
-I highly recommend investing in a good quality scale.
+I highly recommend investing in a good quality kitchen scale.
 Measuring in grams versus a regular measuring cup yields such different and varying results when you bake.
 Baking is science, so using a scale will give accurate measurements every single time.

 - Cane Sugar: Acts as the sweetener, balancing the tanginess of the lemon.
 Massaging it with the lemon zest unlocks the oils for a vibrant citrus flavor.